 - If you’ve left the airport, give us a ring.
 Click here for a list of useful phone numbers for Airport Lost & Found and Baggage Service offices for all of our airports.
 Keep in mind that items left on a plane will be logged at the arrival airport (if they’re found) and held for five days at Virgin America’s local baggage service office.
 After five days, items are sent to Central Baggage and held for 30 days.
-If the station does not have a match for your missing item, please email email@example.com with as much detail about the lost item as possible.
+If the station does not have a match for your missing item, please please fill out our lost and found form here.
 After 30 days, we’ll donate missing items.

 3. Have your information on hand.
 The more info you have about where and when you lost your item and any kind of identifying information about it that can help the airline verify that it belongs to you will help your chances of being reunited again with that lucky rabbit’s foot.
 So whenever possible, do your best to gather up the following:

 - Your flight number, Terminal and Gate number, or Security checkpoint where you think you may have dropped your item.

 - The serial number of your lost electronic device (if you happen to have it) or the passcode to get into your locked smartphone or tablet.
 (Side Note: Virgin America teammates will oftentimes track down owners of missing Kindles by their serial numbers!

 - The color, brand, and description of your child’s missing teddy bear or your favorite Giants cap.